 However, I have gotten birds (two guineas) from the Upstate NY Farm and Homestead Facebook group and I’ve

 unloaded rehomed extra roosters in the same group.
-Chickens are a numbers game and the sad truth is there are always too many roosters.
+The sad truth is there are always too many roosters.

 Most people aren’t going to screw you over and I’ve seen some great deals.
 Sometimes you’ll find someone looking to rehome an entire flock because their moving or they decided they don’t want tiny dinosaurs digging up every thing they’ve ever planted.